 It depends.
 If you bought your car and other property with money you earned during the marriage/domestic partnership, it is community property.
 Each party's income during the marriage/domestic partnership is community property.
 Anything you buy with either spouse/partner's income belongs to both of you.
 It does not matter whose paycheck you used.
 The court will divide the car and other property based on what it decides is just and equitable overall.

 My spouse/partner owned our house before our marriage/domestic partnership.
 We both paid the mortgage.
 Should I get part of the house?

-Maybe.
-The court may award you an interest in the house (also called an equitable lien), depending on several factors.
-The house is the other party's separate property because the other party bought the house before your marriage/domestic partnership.
-The house stays separate, even after you marry or become domestic partners (unless the house is given as a gift to the community, such as could happen if it is refinanced in both parties' names).
-You may be entitled to an interest in the increase in any value due to improvements (such as a remodel or new deck) to the house, plus any community payments toward the mortgage.
-The court would reduce your community interest by the reasonable rental value of the house because you had the benefit of living there during the marriage/domestic partnership.
-In some cases, the court could rule that you have no community interest in the house because your community contributions were offset by the value you got from living there.
+It depends.
+The court may award you an interest in the house (also called an equitable lien)..
+The house is the other party's separate property because s/he bought the house before your marriage/domestic partnership.
+The house stays separate, even after you marry or become domestic partners (unless the house is given as a gift to the community, such as if it is refinanced in both parties' names).
+You may be entitled to an interest in the increase in any value due to improvements (such as a remodel or new deck), plus any community payments toward the mortgage.
+The court would reduce your community interest by the house's reasonable rental value because you had the benefit of living there during the marriage/domestic partnership.
+The court might rule that you have no community interest in the house because your community contributions were offset by the value you got from living there.

 This issue is complicated.
 Talk to a lawyer.

 Take a careful look at:

 what you still owe on it

 Example: can one person alone pay the mortgage?
 If not, awarding one of you the property may eventually lead to foreclosure and all the related negative effects to your credit.
 Selling the property (liquidation) might be safest.